Enhance mental health and well-being in your community. Learn techniques and skills to help people solve problems.

 - Statement of Interest; what strengths you bring to the program, and what you expect from the program (to be uploaded via MyLaurentian).

-- Questionnaire for Students Applying to the Applied Stream and/or Questionnaire for Students Applying to the Experimental Stream. (to be uploaded via MyLaurentian).
+- Questionnaire for Students Applying to the Applied Stream. (to be uploaded via MyLaurentian).

 - Application checklist: PSYC MA Application Checklist (to be uploaded via MyLaurentian).